LoyolaChicagoCS/gradhandbook/source/regulations.rst

 when you want to register for or drop a course.
 See :ref:`CSIS_courses`. below.

-In any course where there is a note about consent or permission required, you must make a direct emailed request to the department, clearly stating the course and section (if more than one is offered) and semester, and number of credits if that is variable.
+In any course where there is a note about *consent or permission required*, you must make a direct emailed request to the department, *clearly stating* the course and *section* (if more than one is offered) and *semester*, and number of *credits* if that is variable.
 If you are asking for a course that requires permisison of the instructor, please add your direct request to an approving email that you forward from the instructor.

-The department then gives consent and does your registration administratively.
+The department then gives consent and *does your registration administratively*.
+Within a few days you should confirm in Locus that your request was correctly entered.

+.. index:: registration blocks

 It is in your best interest to register early, to get into sections you want and have ample time to detect and clear up any possible registration block